 - Nummular Eczema (also known as discoid eczema and nummular eczematous dermatitis)

 The primary characteristic of nummular eczema is distinctive coin-shaped (nummular) areas which are raised, inflamed, itchy and frequently scaly.
 Nummular eczema patches are often about 1 to 4 inches across and can become blistery and weepy, then crust over.
 Nummular Eczema mostly has an effect on the arms and legs, feet and hands and people in early adulthood or middle age.

-These are the three most usual kinds of eczema.
+As you can read on Birthorderplus there are the three most usual kinds of eczema.
 Once a diagnosis is reached, the physician can prescribe the most appropriate treatment.
 This may include prescription or over the counter excema products, which contain steroids.
 The most common steroid used in eczema creams is hydrocortisone.

 Over-the-counter eczema products may be unsafe so it is always a good idea to find natural treatments you can utilize on a daily or long-term basis.
 They can frequently be effective enough to make steroidal products unnecessary, or used on a very minimal basis only.